kelseyhightower/kubernetes-cluster-federation/labs/02-cluster-dns-managed-zone.md

 ## Create a Google DNS Managed Zone

-The follow command will create a DNS zone named `federation.com`.
+The follow command will create a DNS zone named `federation`.
 In a production setup a valid managed zone backed by a registered DNS domain should be used.

 ```
 gcloud dns managed-zones create federation \
   --description "Kubernetes federation testing" \
-  --dns-name federation.com
+  --dns-name federation.local
 ```